Chord (aeronautics)

-The term is also applied to compressor and turbine aerofoils in gas turbine engines such as turbojet, turboprop, or turbofan engines for aircraft propulsion.

 Many wings are not rectangular, so they have different chords at different positions.
 Usually, the chord length is greatest where the wing joins the aircraft's fuselage (called the root chord) and decreases along the wing toward the wing's tip (the tip chord).
 Most jet aircraft use a tapered swept wing design.
 To provide a characteristic figure that can be compared among various wing shapes, the mean aerodynamic chord (abbreviated MAC) is used, although it is complex to calculate.
 The mean aerodynamic chord is used for calculating pitching moments.

+A chord may also be defined for compressor and turbine aerofoils in gas turbine engines such as turbojet, turboprop, or turbofan engines for aircraft propulsion.

 Standard mean chord

 Standard mean chord (SMC) is defined as wing area divided by wing span:

 where S is the wing area and b is the span of the wing.
 Thus, the SMC is the chord of a rectangular wing with the same area and span as those of the given wing.
 This is a purely geometric figure and is rarely used in aerodynamics.